Investigations on Dynamical Stability in 3D Quadrupole Ion Traps: Dynamic Stability for Two Oscillators Levitated in a RF Trap

-$U_0$ and $V_0$ denote the d.c and RF trap voltage, respectively, $Q$ is the particle electric charge, $\Omega$ is the RF voltage frequency, while $r_0$ and $z_0$ represent the trap radial and axial dimensions.
-For $ a, q \ll 1$, eq. (\ref{ham1}) can be investigated in the pseudopotential approximation, in which the motion is averaged over the driving terms that induce a high frequency oscillating motion (micromotion) \cite{Kel15, Far94a}.
-Then, an autonomous Hamiltonian function results which can be expressed in scaled cylindrical coordinates $\left( \rho, \phi, z\right)$ as
+$U_0$ and $V_0$ denote the d.c and RF trap voltage, respectively, $Q$ stands for the electric charge of the ion, $\Omega$ represents the RF drive frequency, while $r_0$ and $z_0$ are the trap radial and axial dimensions.
+For $ a, q \ll 1$, such as in our case, the pseudopotential approximation is valid.
+Therefore, we can associate an autonomous Hamilton function to the system described by eq. (\ref{ham1}), which we express in scaled cylindrical coordinates $\left( \rho, \phi, z\right)$ as \cite{Blu89}

 where